jenkinsci/lockable-resources-plugin/README.md

 ### Queue

-Provide an overview over currently queued requests.
+Provides an overview over currently queued requests.
-An request is queued by pipeline step `lock()`.
-When the requested resource(s) is currently in use (not free), will be this request added into queue.
+A request is queued by the pipeline step `lock()`.
+When the requested resource(s) is currently in use (not free), then any new request for this resource will be added into the queue.

-An resource may be requested by:
+A resource may be requested by:

-- name `lock('ABC') { ... }`
+- name, such as in `lock('ABC') { ... }`
-- label `lock(label : 'COFFEE_MACHINE')`
+- label, such as in `lock(label : 'COFFEE_MACHINE')`

-> *Note:* Please keep in mind, that groovy expressions are currently supported only in free-style jobs.
-Free-style jobs does not update this queue and therefore can not be shown in this view.
+> *Note:* Please keep in mind that groovy expressions are currently supported only in free-style jobs.
+Free-style jobs do not update this queue and therefore can not be shown in this view.

-> *Note:* An empty value in the column 'Requested at' means, that this build has been started in older plugin version - [1117.v157231b_03882](https://github.com/jenkinsci/lockable-resources-plugin/releases/tag/1117.v157231b_03882) and early.
-In this case we can not recognize the timestamp.
+> *Note:* An empty value in the column 'Requested at' means that this build has been started in an older plugin version - [1117.v157231b_03882](https://github.com/jenkinsci/lockable-resources-plugin/releases/tag/1117.v157231b_03882) and early.
+In this case we cannot recognize the timestamp.

 ----